Psychiatry 2500-EN-PS-CS4-01

 Learning outcomes

-- demonstrate working knowledge of the major concepts of
+⁃ demonstrates working knowledge of the major concepts of psychiatric disorders

-- be able to critically evaluate clinical data in terms of possible diagnosis and to develop treatment plans including the role of psychological methods of assessment and treatment.
+⁃ is able to critically evaluate clinical data in terms of possible diagnosis and to develop treatment plans including the role of psychological methods of assessment and treatment

-- be able to recognize specific risk factors and the specificity of contact with various groups of patients.
+⁃ is able to recognize specific risk factors and the specificity of contact with various groups of patients

 Additional information